jacabenga/Dangermond_Preserve_HSI_SSL/README.md

-## Spectral Differences of reflectance signals: (i) within one single date and (ii) across dates.
+## Spectral Differences of reflectance signals (within one single date).

 **(work in progress)** This section will show similar results as above (**Bidimensional Histogram Spectral Difference, BHSD**), but each pixel is color-coded by Vegetation Alliance type (3 coarse classes), instead of by pixel count.
 With this, we want to see whether different vegetation alliance types show clustering in the BHSD.

 We have 3 types of Vegetation Alliance:

-- Tree-dominated alliance
+- Tree-dominated alliance.
-- Shrub-dominated alliance
+- Shrub-dominated alliance.
-- Herb-dominated alliance
+- Herb-dominated alliance.
-- If there is a 4th color: class = 'Unknown'
+- If there is a 4th color: class = 'Unknown'.

 <details>
   <summary><b> BHSD: 24 February 2022</b></summary>